Biblical

 Zelah: One of the cities of the Tribe of Benjamin and also the burial place of King Saul.
 Meaning, “side”.

 Rhodes: Seen quickly in Acts as Paul and Luke are passing through.
-The word/place exists before the Greek, however the Greek meaning is, “Rose”.
+The word/place exists before the Greek language would have, however the known Greek meaning is, “Rose”.

 Salem: The city ruled by King Melchizedek in Genesis.
 Meaning, “Peace”.